cnaak/lyceum.typ/src/root.typ

     keywords: META.keywords,
   )

-  metadata(
+  // Writes the metadata at the current point in the document [
+    #metadata(
       SECT: "FRONT", // or BODY, or BACK, for *-MATTER
       META: META,
       AUTH: AUTHORS,
     ) <root>
+  ]

   // Typesets the title page
   [